The Fire Altar : Sun Temple at Modhera, Gujrat

 The plinth of the temple depicts an inverted lotus temple as the lotus is considered to be the flower of sun god.
 Sex and childbirth were natural processes which were celebrated as abundance of fertility and hence erotic iconography and sculpture depicting natural child-birth adorn the temple walls.

 There are few other temples dedicated to ‘Surya’ the Sun God in other parts of India, the most famous being the Sun Temple at Konark in form of a chariot.
-Ruins of two other temples dedicated to Sun are located at Martand Surya Temple at Srinagar in Kashmir and another at Multan in Pakistan.
+Ruins of another large temple dedicated to Sun are located at Multan, Pakistan.